LunarVim/LunarVim/docs/languages/README.md

 ```

 Please refer to [nvim-lsp-installer](https://github.com/williamboman/nvim-lsp-installer) to see the updated full list of currently available servers.

+[^1]: Please note that only `TSServer` is configured by default for JS-family languages, and when a language has more than one server available, then the most popular is usually chosen.

 ### Installing and updating a server